phpactor/amp-fswatch/adr/0003-do-not-use-amp-file.md

 it was thought that using the [AMP file](https://github.com/amphp/file) abstraction would provide a better non-blocking solution.

-The performance is signficantly worst than using PHPs native file functions in this case (e.g. 5 seconds to scan 20K files vs 1 second).
+The performance is significantly worst than using PHPs native, blocking, file functions in this case (e.g. 5 seconds to scan 20K files vs 1 second).

 Decision
 --------